reflectoring/reflectoring.github.io/content/blog/2022/2022-06-30-configuring-cors-with-spring.md

  - Request coming from origin http://localhost:4200 only will be processed.
  - If we expect only certain headers to be accepted, we can specify those headers in the allowedHeaders attribute.
 If the "Requestor-Type" header is not sent by the browser, the request will not be processed.
- - If we set certain response headers, for the client application to be able to use them, we need to explicitly set the list of response headers to be exposed.
+ - If we set certain response headers, for the client application to be able to use them, we need to explicitly set the list of response headers to be exposed using the **exposedHeaders** attribute.

 #### Combination of @CrossOrigin at class and method levels